 You may think that a little whiplash is no problem, but neck pain from this type of injury can last for weeks, months, years, and even for life, especially if you do not get proper medical treatment right away.
 Sometimes the real soreness, aches, and pain come days later.
 Athletes and fitness enthusiasts are familiar with this delayed soreness, known as Delayed Onset Muscle Soreness (DOMS).
 The cause of this phenomenon is unknown to scientists, but it is similar to the pain associated with the sudden deceleration of a traumatic car crash.
-If you have been injured in a car accident contact our personal injury law firm today!
+If you have been injured in a car accident contact our auto accident attorneys today!

 Common Accident Injuries That Cause Prolonged Pain and Soreness

 - Traumatic brain injury;

 - Disc injuries, including bulging disc, pinched nerve, and herniated disc;

 - Torn ligaments, specifically torn meniscus, torn labrum, and torn ACL tendon;